On the ground. Through horsemanship and a horse-handling practices that promote:

 Horse-Play camps are an excellent opportunity to provide both beginner and intermediate horse lovers a safe, meaningful and diverse equine experience.

-OUR JULY 11 – 15th HORSE-PLAY SUMMER CAMP REGISTRATION IS NOW UNDERWAY – SPACE IS LIMITED.
+JULY 11 – 15th HORSE-PLAY SUMMER CAMP REGISTRATIONS ARE NOW UNDERWAY

 REGISTER NOW at the link below